 In the 1950s, a recognizable version of our modern world was taking shape.
 The decade saw the first credit cards, the foundation of McDonald‘s and the discovery of DNA.
 In the late 1950s, the foundations of the EU had been laid and the Soviet Union launched the world’s first satellite into space.

-Industrial demand for power required more power stations supported by a ber infrastructure.
+Industrial demand for power required more power stations supported by a stronger infrastructure.
 In the 1950s, Lonza found that some of its early major power lines lacked the capacity to cope with the growing needs of Swiss industry.
 They were upgraded to ensure that the new voltage transmission could meet these new levels of demand.

-Change was afoot in the chemical sector too.
+Change was afoot in the chemicals sector too.
 Lonza formed subsidiaries such as Airex AG.
 Founded in 1956 and initially producing PVC foams, the company was set up to meet growing demand for synthetic materials.
 In 1956, Lonza began the industrial production of synthetic niacin (Vitamin B3), which would become an important market in the following decades.

 At this time, the chemical industry was facing great changes.
 There was a decisive shift away from coal to oil as primary material.
 New processes made it possible to produce ethylene, acetylene and hydrogen (used to make ammonia) from petroleum either simultaneously or separately.
 This was not a development that Lonza could ignore if it wanted to stay competitive and supply its customers both at home and abroad.

 Faced with these challenges, Lonza made the switch from coal to the splitting of light petroleum.
+At the Annual General Meeting on 10 July 1959, the Board of Directors announced the decision to convert Lonza’s chemical base from coal to oil.

-1964 saw the discontinuation of the first carbide plant in Gampel and in 1965, an industrial cracker was approved in Visp.
-This would break down gas or petrol into major petrochemical building block chemicals such as ethylene and hydrogen, greatly expanding Lonza's product portfolio.
+1964 saw the discontinuation of the first carbide plant in Gampel and in 1965 an industrial cracker was approved in Visp.
+This would break down gas or petrol into petrochemical building block chemicals such as ethylene and hydrogen, greatly expanding Lonza’s product portfolio.
 These petrochemicals were widely in demand for many products, including clothing, housing, transport and personal care items.

+At the same time, Lonza continued to expand its power generation capabilities, often using joint venture companies.
 This involved building both numerous new hydropower stations and adding capacity to existing ones.
 One of the more notable new power stations was the thermal power station at Vouvry.
 It was built to deal with winter demand which was a challenge for hydropower because mountain waters freeze in the colder months.
 Vouvry was finished in 1965 by a consortium including Lonza and five other companies.
 At the time, it was Switzerland’s first oil-fired power station and remained the only Swiss oil-fired power station until it finally closed in 2000.

+At this time, Lonza was effectively acting as conglomerate of two businesses whose activities complemented each other.
 One was a business that supplied electricity and acted as a utility company, while the other business focused on chemicals.

 For Lonza’s electricity business, the 1950s and 1960s were a period of constant hydropower expansion as energy consumption increased exponentially, doubling roughly every decade.
 Interestingly, the Visp petroleum splitting plant (the cracker) offered a brief respite from increased energy usage levels, as it was less energy intensive than the former production of carbide and hydrogen.
 This meant that the energy requirements of the Valais factories fell by a third.

 By 1966, the future looked bright for Lonza.
-The postwar industrial boom had been running for nearly two decades and was the most sustained and intensive period of growth that western economies had ever known.
+The post-war industrial boom had been running for nearly two decades and was the most sustained and intensive period of growth that western economies had ever known.
 Switzerland had enjoyed 5% average annual growth in the 1950s and 4% in the 60s.
 The late 1960s saw a peak in the post-war economic boom.
 In 1970, the Swiss economy grew by an all-time high of 6.5%, the type of increase that would now be associated with emerging markets.

 Like many chemicals and energy companies, Lonza was riding this boom.
 In 1968, it opened a new fertilizer plant with automated lines and expanded storage facilities to help deal with seasonal demand fluctuations, which ranged from 100 tons a day in the summer to 1,200 tons a day in the winter.
 Both its nitric acid and ammonium nitrate plants were upgraded and expanded.
 Other chemicals plants were planned and built at the same time.